6 Climate Change Technologies to Help Tackle Wildfires

-Wildfires are a problem worldwide, causing severe impacts on residents and economies and contributing to climate change.
+Wildfires pose significant threats worldwide, impacting ecosystems, communities, and exacerbating climate change.
 The worsening wildfire picture attests to both the alarming rate that our planet is heating and the insufficiency of mitigation technologies to date.
+Wildfire prevention technology is a burgeoning industry, with many promising developments, as this article will explore.

-Fortunately, that’s beginning to change and innovative new solutions for tackling forest fires are coming to the fore.
+Fortunately, that’s beginning to change and innovative new technology to fight wildfires is coming to the fore.
 These climate change technologies are changing things for the better.

-In 2022 wildfires burned more than 5.7 million acres, according to the National Interagency Fire Center.
+In 2022, wildfires burned more than 5.7 million acres, according to the National Interagency Fire Center.
 In 2018, wildfires in California cost the US economy $148.5bn with economic losses to 80 industry sectors, according to the UCL.
+For the period between 2017 and 2021, the cost of California's wildfires was a staggering $117.4 billion and the total cost of wildfires in the United States is between $394 billion to $893 billion each year.

 As pointed out by the US Government, damages and losses are much higher if you factor in firefighting efforts and rehabilitation costs.
 While conservationists and firefighters work tirelessly to stop new wildfires from spreading, many technologies can help curb the spread of existing wildfires.